Sadhna Pass

 Sadhna pass, also known as Sadna Top and previously called Nastachun pass is a mountain pass in Jammu and Kashmir, India.
-It is located in the Himalayas and connects Karnah tehsil in the Kishanganga valley of Kupwara district with the Kashmir valley.
+It is located in the Himalayas and connects Karnah tehsil in the Kishanganga valley of Kupwara district with the Kashmir Valley.
 It is approximately 30 km away from the town of Kupwara.
 It is located in the vast Shams Bari mountain range at about 3130 m above sea level.
 The pass is best known for a mythological legend of Blind and Deaf Fairies, and for its association with Bollywood actress Sadhana.

+Sadhna Pass is notable for its elevation and challenging weather conditions, particularly during the winter months when heavy snowfall can lead to the pass being closed.
+Due to its strategic location and scenery, it has gained attention as both a transportation route and a destination for travelers and adventurers.

+The pass has undergone name changes over the years, from its previous designation as Nastachun Pass to its current name, Sadhna Pass.
+This transition in nomenclature reflects the historical and cultural shifts in the region.

+Overall, Sadhna Pass plays a role in connecting various regions in Jammu and Kashmir, while also offering a glimpse of the natural landscapes that characterize this part of India.